- Tours and Activities

 - About Us

 Portugal: Travel Tips

 Once a seafaring superpower, Portugal now lets the world come to it.
 Portugal’s natural beauty encompasses pristine beaches and vast forests of cork trees.
 The port city of Lisbon maintains elegant shopping and a famous streetcar system.
 Stroll through the historic Alfama district for a tour of Lisbon’s illustrious past.
 Savor a glass of port wine and an evening of soulful fado music in the cafés and clubs of the Old City.

 Getting To Portugal

-May and October are great times to explore Spain; the days are longer and cooler than in the hot summer months.
+May and October are great times to explore Portugal; the days are longer and cooler than in the hot summer months.

 June through August bring many tourists, especially Europeans, as well as very warm weather.
 Rates will tend to be higher during these months.